Bring the Rainbow

 Criticals are always a crowd pleaser.
 Since most of my damage output here is based on weapons, I took all 3 points in both skills.
 I would say if a point is to be skipped, 0.4% CrtH is not much return for a skill point.
 If I didn't need the spend for the Tactical ultimate, I'd evaluate if the point in Hull Capacity would be worth more (via Tyler's Duality) than the point here.
 I may drop Hull Plating at some point for that reason.

-As far as Power goes, I'll cover all 9 unlocks at once.
+As far as power goes, I'll cover all 9 unlocks at once.
 Subsystem tuning (and power in general) is a tricky subject.
 Each ship comes with power bonuses, and I am using Emergency Power to Engines as well.
 I ended up choosing Warp Core Potential to add a flat 3 to each subsystem for a total of 12 (largest single +power per skill point).
 I don't end up needing a lot of extra power because I don't do most of my damage using abilities that rely on power.

 I pick up Advanced Exotic Particle Generator (EPG) because it is damage.
 Anything that scales with EPG will do more damage, and damage is the goal.